ahobsonsayers/closedcode/README.md

 ## Why? <!-- omit from toc -->

 OpenCode is a very powerful tool.
-However, running it directly on your host machine—especially with "YOLO" permissions—can pose security ri
+However, running it directly on your host machine - especially with "YOLO" permissions - can pose serious security risk.

-**ClosedCode** runs OpenCode (including its Web UI if desired) within an isolated container environment, significantly reducing the blast radius if the agent does something dumb—particularly the dreaded `rm -rf /`.
+**ClosedCode** runs OpenCode (including its Web UI if desired) within an isolated container environment, significantly reducing the blast radius if the agent does something dumb—particularly the dreaded `rm -rf /`

+There are a few Docker images for OpenCode out there, so what makes this one different?

+- Small — at ~500MB this image is quite small by comparison to other images - but it has still got...
+- Batteries included — comes with most of the standard tools OpenCode typically uses, and that you usually need.
+This includes core utils, git, and ssh as expected, but also bun and gh (GitHub CLI).
+  Note: To keep the image small and unopinionated, it does not have languages like Python, Node, etc., installed.
+See next point for info on how these are supported.
+- Extensible — Extra tools, languages, or packages from either `brew` (recommended) or `apt` can be installed at runtime to add missing software that you require.

 - [Usage](#usage)
 - [Environment Variables](#environment-variables)